By Enis Koylu at Emirates Stadium

 |4.5||Produced moments of class to light up the game, not least his stunning curler into the top corner in the 54th minute.|

-Wednesday's win at the Emirates is proof that his desires are justified, and underlined just why Manchester United and Juventus are eager to pounce should a new deal not be forthcoming.
-Unlike last year, Arsenal put up far more of a fight and Bayern was made to withstand an opening barrage from a team eager to prove a point.
+Wednesday's win at the Emirates Stadium is proof that his desires are justified, and underlined just why Manchester United and Juventus are eager to pounce should a new deal not be forthcoming.
+Unlike last year, Arsenal put up far more fight and Bayern were made to withstand an opening barrage from a team eager to prove a point.

 Manuel Neuer was the hero as the Bavarians survived the salvo unscathed, saving a Mesut Ozil penalty and a host of other chances.
-But there is no doubt who then turned the match in Bayern's favor.
+But there is no doubt who then turned the match in the holders' favour.

 Kroos had already stung Wojciech Szczesny's fingertips early on with a brilliant shot from the edge of the area, but he later made the telling contribution in the two incidents which decided the match.

-First, he lofted an incredible through ball over the top of the Gunners' defense which forced the Polish goalkeeper off his line to try and keep Arjen Robben from the ball.
+First, he lofted an incredible through-ball over the top of the Gunners' defence which forced the Polish goalkeeper off his line to try to keep Arjen Robben from the ball.
 He misjudged his run, felled the Dutch winger and was off.
 Advantage Bayern.

-The home side survived the resulting penalty, but after the break, the Greifswald native finally broke the deadlock, scoring a fantastic effort from distance.
-Goalkeeper Lukasz Fabianski stood no chance of stopping it.
+The hosts survived the resulting penalty, but after the break, the Greifswald native finally broke the deadlock, scoring a fantastic effort from distance.
+Replacement goalkeeper Lukasz Fabianski stood no chance of stopping it.
 Arsenal's resistance was over and Kroos was solely responsible for ending it.

-Kroos has been warned by club legend Mehmet Scholl not to play poker over his contract, but his stand looks a whole lot stronger now.
+Kroos has been warned by club legend Mehmet Scholl not to play poker over his contract, but his hand looks a whole lot stronger now.

 Kroos himself has revealed that he had clear-the-air talks with the former Barcelona boss, who had frozen him out of the team just a couple of weeks ago.
 "We had a very good talk.
 [Our relationship] was superb before and it's still like that."

-So, with the backing of his boss, perhaps the saga surrounding his contract can soon draw to a close.
+So, with the backing of his boss, the saga surrounding his new contract could soon draw to a close.
 And, in a match billed as an individual battle between Ozil and Mario Gotze for the title of Germany's best midfielder, Kroos outshone both of his international colleagues just months before the World Cup.